 Volunteering at Ferne

 Our volunteers help the staff to do a wide variety of things both on the sanctuary and in our charity shops.
 Below are the roles we have available.
-Once regulations allow, we look forward to welcoming our volunteers back but please be aware that we are unable to accept new applications for volunteers until restrictions have been lifted.
+If you are interested in becoming a volunteer please CLICK HERE to download our application form.

 Please be aware for all our onsite roles volunteers must be 18 years of age and over.